pgmac/pgmac.github.io/_posts/2023-12-26-microk8s-garbage-collection.md

 That'll do for now.

 Now - to schedule this on a regular period.
 But, that's a story for another night.

+What I would dearly love to do is to figure out WHY the kubelet found 0 eligible bytes for garbage collection.
+If I could do that, then address that problem, I'd be in a much happier place.

+By all reports from my searching, this seems to be poorly logged right now, so investigating is difficult.
+Garbage collection is a bit of a black art (not as bad as cache invalidation, of course).